RetroPie/RetroPie-Docs/docs/lr-fbneo.md

 ## High scores

 *lr-fbneo* will attempt to keep a permanent record of any high scores you set, but some games will not save these by default.
 There is a supplementary file that is automatically installed to your Pi that will enable high score saving for more games, called `hiscore.dat`.
-This file is updated regularily from the latest hiscore.dat file available from http://highscore.mameworld.info/ (**not the "old format"**).
+This file is updated regularly from the latest hiscore.dat file available from http://highscore.mameworld.info/ (**not the "old format"**).
 It is located in:
 ```
 /home/pi/RetroPie/BIOS/fbneo/
 ```